-The City of Bellevue Transportation Department is planning improvements to the pedestrian trail that runs from Northup Way to NE 15th Street.
+The City of Bellevue Transportation Department project improves the pedestrian trail from Northup Way to NE 15th Street.
 This trail provides an efficient link between schools and residences to the north and Crossroads Mall and the Crossroads Community Center to the south.

 - Upgrade the trail surface and widen a section where the walkway is narrow